biffbash/HIPXX/0000-template.md

 Removal of randomness in PoC, this will set beacons to 3 times a day(equivalent to PoC interval 480) at fixed 8 hour intervals this improvement will allow :-
 1) a user to be able to quickly see if the network or the hotspot is responsible for the failure of a beacon at their 8hr exact time, network performance will increase if users are able to quickly notice if their unit has not beaconed in the last 8 hours.
-2)The removal of the unnesscary randomness from PoC will provide a more fair and accurate and RELIABLE PoC process for all users.
+2)The removal of the unnessecary randomness from PoC will provide a more fair and accurate and RELIABLE PoC process for all users.

 The hotspot when a connection is established to a validator should start the 8hr PoC timer with a verfication process to the validator, and on the validator a check on the blockchain to see if the unit  has beaconed within the last 8 hrs (to dissaude gaming).